Sample Page

 Conquest of Kanesh

 Pithana is best known for the Conquest of Kanesh,[5] heart of the Assyrian trading colonies network in Anatolia, and core of the Hittite-speaking territories.
-Dendrochronology indicates, based on the timber from the “Warshama Palace” and associated structures, that Kanesh Level Ib period lasted until roughly 1719 BCE.[6]
+Dendrochronology indicates, based on the timber from the “Warshama Palace” and associated structures, that Kanesh Level Ib period lasted until roughly 1719 BC.[6]

 Succession